 "Sleeping Beauty!" the man yells, his voice different this morning, hoarse but also hopeful.
 "Didn't know if you were coming out of that storage closet today.
 Thought I might have to get you," the man says, raising his eyebrows.
 When the hitchhiker doesn't react, the man continues.
 "Starting to feel it?
 Working all week?"

 "I'm fine," the hitchhiker says.
 But before he can turn to get the vacuum and mop, the man calls the hitchhiker to the bar.
 On top of the bar is a newspaper, and on top of the paper is the gun.
 Sitting down on a stool as the man indicates he should, the hitchhiker looks at the man.
 His yellowed teeth and the dry, frayed line of hair falling down his back.
-The man's muscular, middle-aged frame is covered in a layer of fat, like something that has slowly built up over time.
+The man's muscular, middle-aged frame is covered in a layer of fat, like something slowly built up over time.
 But he is still too thick to be considered soft or chubby.
 There is no jiggle when he walks, just an added, intimidating bulk.

 "I just thought you might be tired, that's all," the man says with a small smile on his lips, a strange combination of threat and passivity, as if the man was a victim and was watching himself.
 And the man seemed to the hitchhiker to be more distracted than usual, as if the hitchhiker were only partially there.
 "You been working long days.
 You going to make it?" the man asks.
 "You need a little bump?"
 Pulling a small, clear vial of white powder from his front pocket, the man nods at it and then at the hitchhiker.
 "End of the week," he says, "thought you might need a little help.
 Help yourself.
 I know I'll be helping myself all day."